romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As an administrator setting up a new project in your GitHub organization, you're considering involving external experts as collaborators.
+Q: As an administrator setting up a new project in your GitHub organization, you're considering involving external experts as collaborators.
 How does the role of an outside collaborator differ from that of a member within your organization?
 <details><summary>Show the answer</summary><p>

 - **Outside collaborators are assigned access on a repository-by-repository basis, while members may have broader permissions within the organization depending on their role**